ahuigo/ahuigo.github.io/post/arch/docker-.md

     docker rmi $(docker images -q) --force

 #### Unable to remove filesystem
-If you get such error:
+If you encounter this problem

     Unable to remove filesystem: /var/lib/docker/container/11667ef16239.../